anchvo/pp3-pressure-watch/README.md

 During the development of the project, multiple minor bugs were encountered and solved:

 - The function getting the data from the user input was first set as one function.
 After running the program, an error led to only the first set of data entered being passed as values, overwriting the second set.
 This was solved by splitting the function into two (get_pressure_data_one and get_pressure_data_two).
-This also resulted in the following split of functions into two variants for each data set.
+This also resulted in the following split of functions into two variants for each data set

 - When getting the data from the worksheet itself, the values return in a list of lists.
 Simple conversion to integers needed for calculations were not possible and led to an error.
-This was solved by first reading the list of lists into a new single list and then converting the new list to integers.
+This was solved by first reading the list of lists into a new single list and then converting the new list to integers

 - The append.row method with only the data passed as an argument led to the data being written wrongly into the worksheets, overwriting the preset data descriptions.
-This was solved by also passing the method a range of or specific cell via A1 notation, that referred to the location the data should be written into.
+This was solved by also passing the method a range of or specific cell via A1 notation, that referred to the location the data should be written into

 During the deployment on Heroku, a major bug was encountered and solved via the help of the Code Institute Tutoring option:

 - The rich libary was used to design the text of the program.
 When first installed via "pip3 install rich" in the console, the console returned that the library was already installed.
 When imported in the code via "from rich import print", the methods and functions of the rich library worked correctly and showed in the console in GitPod when the program was run.
 The library was not passed into the requirements.txt when it was created however and therefore also not installed by Heroku when the program was deployed.
-This lead to an error on Heroku.
+This lead to an error on Heroku

 ![Heroku Error](assets/screenshots/heroku-error.png)

 - As the distinct workings of libraries and the make-up of the other files of the used template were unknown, tutor support was contacted to help solve the error.
-When troubleshooting, calling the pip list directly from the console, also showed that the rich library was not included, although its functions worked as wanted.
+When troubleshooting, calling the pip list directly from the console, also showed that the rich library was not included, although its functions worked as wanted

 ![GitPod Pip List](assets/screenshots/gitpod-pip-list.png)

-- In agreement with the tutor, the problem was solved by manually adding the rich library to the requirements.txt and redeploying the program on Heroku.
+- In agreement with the tutor, the problem was solved by manually adding the rich library to the requirements.txt and redeploying the program on Heroku

 ![Rich Library Requirements](assets/screenshots/rich-library-requirements.png)